Flo-R1der/paperless-nextcloud-sync/README.md

        devices:
          - "/dev/fuse"
    ```
+2. Replace my placeholders and define environment variables:
+   - Under `volumes:` specify the mount-point of your document library
    - Fill in the `WEBDRIVE_URL`, `WEBDRIVE_USER`, and `WEBDRIVE_PASSWORD` values.
 	   - Use app passwords if two-factor authentication is enabled
 	   - If you want to utilize [Docker secrets](https://docs.docker.com/compose/how-tos/use-secrets/) use `WEBDRIVE_PASSWORD_FILE` instead of `WEBDRIVE_PASSWORD`.
    - Optional: Define webdrive mounting options using `DIR_USER`, `DIR_GROUP`, `ACCESS_DIR`, and `ACCESS_FILE`.
    - Optional: set `LC_ALL` to any value from [this table](https://docs.oracle.com/cd/E23824_01/html/E26033/glset.html#glscx) if you experience filename issues with special characters.

-4. Restart your Paperless instance to activate the container.
+3. Restart your Paperless instance to activate the container.
-5. Verify the container is running:
+4. Verify the container is running:
    ```bash
    docker logs --follow <container-name>
    ```